Efoneli/u-next/next-blog/content/posts/second-post.md

 ---
-date: "2023-05-18"
+date: "2023-05-19"
-title: "First Post"
+title: "second Post"
 ---

 <!-- # First post -->

-this is my first post by markdown
+this is my second post by markdown

 Here's some __bold text__.